astra-sim/astra-sim/inputs/system/README.md

 	FIFO is the reverse.
 *   **endpoint-delay**: (int)
 	* The time NPU spends processing a message after receiving it in terms of cycles.
-*   **packet-routing**: (software/hardware)
-	* software means that the ubderlying network only can support neighbor-to-neighbor direct communication and software needs to handle non-neighbor communication. hardware means that the network protocol allows non-neighbor direct communication.
 *  **active-chunks-per-dimension:**: (int)
 	* This corresponds to the Maximum number of chunks we like execute in parallel on each logical dimesnion of topology.